 Please do not hesitate to contact us if you have a question that we did not answer here.
 We want to help you!

 The results of a pregnancy test are most accurate when taken at least one week after your missed period.
 During pregnancy, your body produces the hormone hCG.
 A pregnancy test measures the amount of hCG in your urine.
 Your body needs time to register the higher hCG levels.
 If you take the test too soon, you could get a false positive.

 Yes.
 An ultrasound is important because it provides valuable information about your pregnancy.
 It answers three questions: Is the pregnancy viable (is there a detectable heartbeat)?
 How far along is the pregnancy?
 Where is the pregnancy located?
 If you are considering an abortion, you need to know the answers to all three questions to determine what type of abortion you can have.

-The first drug administered, mifepristone, is highly regulated by the FDA due to the risk involved.
+The first drug administered is highly regulated by the FDA due to the risk involved.
 Previously, because of the risk, a woman was required to have a doctor’s oversight.
 In order to obtain the drug, she needed to visit a hospital, clinic, or medical office.
 In July of 2020, due to COVID-19, a federal judge has suspended that rule.
-Healthcare providers nationwide will be able to mail or deliver mifepristone to patients for the remainder of the COVID-19 public health emergency.
+Healthcare providers nationwide will be able to mail or deliver the abortion pill to patients for the remainder of the COVID-19 public health emergency.
 However, they must comply with the respective state rules on abortion.
 Before ordering the abortion pill, contact us for a free ultrasound to confirm the pregnancy and find out how far along you are.
 You should not take the abortion pill if the pregnancy occurs outside the uterus or if you are more than 70 days past your LMP.
 An ultrasound is the only way to determine viability and gestation.